saikatdas0790/learn-enough-css/README.md

 > *overflow: hidden* works for clearing floats because it makes the browser want to keep content contained entirely within the wrapper.
 If there is no set dimension on the wrapper, the browser just expands the boundaries of the wrapper to reach the end of the floated elements, and then lets the elements that follow display on the page normally

+## Jekyll Basics

+### Jekyll Object Types
+- layouts/layout templates
+- includes
+- pages/page templates
+- posts

+#### Layouts/layout templates
+- Anything in the `_layouts` directory get read by the engine looking for *Liquid* tags and other Jekyll formatting
+- One of the key parts of many Jekyll pages is *frontmatter*, which is metadata at the top of an HTML file (in YAML format) that identifies the kind of layout to be used, a page-specific title, etc.